-Dangerous Items {WPO\} - Any instrument or object, other than firearms, handguns or knives that could be deliberately used to inflict harm on another person, or could be used to intimidate any person.
-Included in this category are BB-guns and toy or replica guns represented as real guns.
-Also, included in this category is the possession or storage of items which are prohibited at school, including, but not limited to ammunition clips, bullets or cartridges, flammable liquids, combustible materials, poisonous substances, mace, pepper spray, and any other items which may result in injury.
-(NOTE: If a weapon is used during an incident, that incident should be coded including an appropriate corresponding weapons-related entry AND disciplinary action may increase substantially) L3
+Dangerous Items {WPO\} - Dangerous Items: possession of any instrument or object that can be used to inflict serious harm on another person or that can place a person in reasonable fear of serious harm.
+Included in this category are BB guns, Airsoft guns, toy or replica guns represented as real guns.
+Also included in this category is the possession or storage of items which are prohibited at school, including but not limited to, ammunition clips, bullets or cartridges, flammable liquids, combustible materials, poisonous substances, mace, pepper spray, and any other items which may result in injury.